dchest/pybayesantispam/README.markdown

 #### Token separation

 * Everything between whitespace or separator characters are tokens (e.g. "Hello, there!!!
-Nice weather?" is split to ["hello", "there", "nice", "weather])...
+Nice weather?" is split to ["hello", "there", "nice", "weather"])...

-* ...except for dot between digits (e.g. "Address 192.168.1.3" is ["address", "192.168.1.3"], or "$10.80 payment" is ["$10.80", "payment"]) [ref.
+* ...except that dot between digits is not a separator (e.g. "Address 192.168.1.3" is ["address", "192.168.1.3"], or "$10.80 payment" is ["$10.80", "payment"]) [ref.
 4]

 * Tokens are case insensitive (e.g. "spam" and "SPAM" has the same probability), i.e. they are converted to lowercase.
 It should work better for small training databases.

-* Dashes between words are preserved (e.g. "know-how" is a single token, but "hey - you" are two tokens, "hey" and "you")
+* Dashes between words are preserved (e.g. "know-how" is a single token, but "hey - you" are two tokens, "hey" and "you").

 * Tokens with 2 or less characters are not considered (e.g "this is not me" is two tokens "this" and "not".)